-Community Action Partnership of Mercer County.
+Community Action Partnership of Mercer County assistance programs.

 Assistance from the Community Action Partnership of Mercer County can help homeowners, renters, seniors, and the poor.
 Several resources are available for the less fortunate, struggling, and unemployed.
 Programs can address housing issues, include foreclosure prevention.
 Funds and grants can also be used to pay heating bills and address other basic needs of the less fortunate in all sections of Mercer County Pennsylvania.